linecloud/linecloud/Systems.md

 #Systems
 A vacuum-type soybean conveyor creates a vacuum in a container, generating negative pressure in the pipeline.
 This negative pressure sucks the soybeans into the pipeline and transfer them into the vacuum tank.
-From there, the soybeans are discharged into the soybean steam sooking tank.
+From there, the soybeans are discharged into the soybean steam sooking 10tank.